PaulMagos/ASUS-UX430UNR-OPENCORE/README.md

 # ASUS-UX430UNR-OPENCORE
+**Simply an opencore EFI for macos**
+## DISCLAIMER
+This is not an incentive to hackintoshing!
+It's still not a good thing, buy a Mac if you need MacOS.
+But if you want to try the apple experience in order to determine if you are ready for buying a Mac... it's "ok".

 ## Description
-The name explains everyting, btw this is my opencore setup for MacOS Catalina 10.15.4.
+The name explains everyting, btw this is my opencore setup for MacOS Catalina 10.15.4 with OpenCore 0.5.7.
 The Config, Kexts, Drivers and SSDTs are all made by hieplpvip.
 I've used ndk-opencore fork cause my windows partition won't boot with the master fork.
 Anyway I've only changed some little things.